Revivedaniel/GameWatch/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Description
-- We built this app with the mind set of combining crowd sourced metrics with user content and video game information.
-Our goal is to have our userbase crowd source stats, submit and view high quality video game content, review video games, and more.
+- With this project we are tackling the problem of not having quick video game information.
+Now users have the ability to search the video games they want more information about and leave reviews.
+Users can create an account and leave reviews for games.

 ## Table of Contents
 - [Installation](#installation)